Forms and Documents Guide

 This may be required for transfer applicants, and is comprised of the same components as the school report.
 Any college official who has access to your full academic and disciplinary record, such as your Dean, Adviser or the Registrar, can submit the College Report to NYU.
 If the form is required we will reach out to you requesting the information.

-As part of our standardized testing policy, some applicants will also be required to submit English language proficiency testing, and may be contacted for a virtual interview to further assess your English language abilities.
+As part of our standardized testing policy, some applicants will also be required to submit English language proficiency testing.